Li1-sha/Database-Report/README.md

 ##  3. Roles in a Database System

 ### • System Analyst
-Gathers business requirements and defines what the database system should do.
+Find out business needs and decides upon what the database system is to perform.

 ### • Database Designer
-Creates the conceptual and logical design of the database schema.
+Generates the theoretical and logical structure of database structure.

 ### • Database Developer
-Implements the schema, queries, and procedures for interacting with the database.
+Applies the schema, queries and procedures of how to access the database.

 ### • Database Administrator (DBA)
 Manages database performance, backups, security, and recovery.

 ### • Application Developer
-Builds front-end or back-end applications that connect to the database.
+Creates the front-end or back-end programs linking them to the database.

 ### • BI Developer
 Develops dashboards, reports, and tools for business data analysis.